wasikatcern/Delphes_to_RMMs/README.md

 root -l -b 'skim_Delphes.C("Hplus_1800GeV_SLHA2_delphes.root", "skimmed_delphes.root", 13000, 100)'

+# Draw a simple event display for any event (from skimmed root file):
+python draw_event_display.py --event 4

 # Convert skimmed Delphes file into RMMs:
 Specify how many events you want to process.
 For all events use -1 (as shown below), for 100 events use 100 instead of -1.
 It also save a "_selected.root" file storing events that passed event selections :

 root -l -b -q 'make_RMMs.C("skimmed_delphes.root","rmm_events.csv",-1)'

+# Visualize an RMM matrix for any event (from csv file):

+python plot_rmm.py --csv rmm_events.csv --event 12

 # Reconstruct object properties (pT, eta, phi, etc.) from RMM matrix: